T. B. Simon Power Plant: History

 By 1921, the second Boiler House had been incorporated into a larger power plant, which saw a major expansion in 1939, and operated until 1966.
 The site of the third Power Plant is now occupied by the lawn of the Hannah Administration Building.

 The fourth power plant on the MSU campus was the Shaw Lane Power Plant, built in 1948 near Spartan Stadium.
 Like its three predecessors, the Shaw Lane plant was coal-fired, receiving its coal from the Pere Marquette railroad spur on the west side of the building.

 Shaw Lane was deactivated as a power plant in 1975, though it continued to house an electrical substation.
-The plant's 239 ft smokestack bearing the letters M S C (for Michigan State College) was a campus landmark until its demolition in 2011.
+The plant's 239 ft smokestack bearing the letters "MSC" (for Michigan State College) was a campus landmark until its demolition in 2011.
 The remainder of the plant's structure was converted to a new STEM Teaching and Learning Facility, opening in 2021.

 The Simon facility is the fifth power plant to be located on the Michigan State campus.
-Its six generating units were built in four stages between 1965 and 2006.
+Its first six generating units were built in four stages between 1965 and 2006.
 The continued use of cogeneration supports the unique demands of Michigan State University, one of the largest university campuses in the nation.
+Three natural gas engines, each generating 9.4MW, were installed in February 2022.
+These produce only electricity and not steam.

 The $23 million 2006 addition is a combined-cycle plant, consisting of a conventional pulverized-coal steam turbine/generator (Unit 5) and a natural gas combustion turbine with heat-recovery steam generator (Unit 6).
 Unit 6 gives the Simon plant black start capability in the event of a general power outage.

 The plant was converted to operate entirely on natural gas in 2016.
 Local electric and gas utility Consumers Energy provided technical assistance for the conversion, and supplies the natural gas.